Best Intellectual Property Attorney in Dallas Texas

 Questions to Ask an Intellectual Property Attorney

-Ask these questions during your first consultation:
+Ask these during your first consultation:

 - How do you charge — hourly or flat fee?